Xander136/CS50x_2023/project/README.md

 6. I am thinking of adding a batch term addition using csv files.
 Maybe it would be easier to insert items that way.

+7. I was able to implement Update and Delete functions.
+I only used Flask and Jinja and did not rely on Javascript because I wanted to focus on implementing using these 2 technologies.

 ##### Others
-1. This project took me about 2 weeks to make.
+1. This project took me about 3 weeks to make.
 I allotted about 2 hours a day.
 2. Originally, I wanted to make a simple portfolio.
 But suddenly got an Idea to make this Dictionary-like web app instead.
 Because I would be changing projects again very soon, and would need to research again for words and terms for some new programming language or topics.